joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/22/t-magazine/fashion/canvas-strapped-watches.html

 **Radar Maps Show Philadelphia and New York Face Heavy Rain and Storms on Monday**\
-`The World Cup games in Philadelphia and New Jersey could be affected by storms.`\
+`At least one of the two World Cup games in the region was affected by storms.`\
 https://www.nytimes.com/2026/06/22/weather/northeast-storms-nyc-philadelphia-rain.html

 **Will New York Swing Further to the Left?
 Here’s a Preview of Tuesday’s Primaries.**\